 Another alternative is to use Check Disk to look for damaged files.
 For this reason, it takes longer to complete than an SFC scan.
 Once the procedure has been completed, restart your computer.

 5. Update drivers

-- Press the Windows key + I to open the Settings app, and click on Update & Security from the left panel followed by Advanced options on the right side.
+- Press the Windows key + I to open the Settings app, and click on Update & Security from the left panel followed by Advanced options.

 - Scroll down until you find the Additional options section then click on Optional updates to find what we are looking for.

-- Tap on the Driver Updates option then select all the driver updates you are presented and lastly click on the Download & install button.
+- Tap on the Driver Updates option then select all the available updates and click on the Download & install button.

-Although Windows is normally responsible for driver updates, you can manually check for updates if you experience a problem.
+Driver updates are often handled by Windows, but if you encounter an issue, you can perform a manual search.
 For automatic scans of outdated drivers, we strongly recommend a dedicated tool such as DriverFix.

 Can a BSOD hurt my computer?

 The blue screen of death (BSOD), also known as the stop screen or stop error, is one of the most dreaded errors that can occur on a computer, second only to malware or ransomware in terms of signaling that a user is in for a very unpleasant day.

 It occurs without prior notice, and any work that has not been saved is immediately gone.
 And based on what it reveals, it is possible that this is the least of a user’s concerns.